EzraKlukas/zero_force_controller/README.md

 voltage, force, alignment, sign-extension, or engineering-unit conversion is inferred.

-The ELM3604 is an IEPE sensor terminal.
+Startup SDOs configure X1-X3 as 0-10 V, DC-coupled inputs with IEPE current off, no filter, decimation 1, and raw extended range off.
 Electrical compatibility with the load cell or its signal conditioner must be verified separately.

 ## ClearPath CSP